Katiechiamaka/Global-Superstore-Analysis/README.md

 # Challenges Faced And How it was Solved
-### Challenge 1: Data Quality Issues
-Missing values and inconsistent formatting.
+- **Data Quality Issues:** Missing values and inconsistent formatting.
     - Solved by data cleaning and standardization.

-### Challenge 2: Profit Distortion Due to Discounts
-Difficult to identify true profit drivers.
+- **Profit Distortion Due to Discounts:** Difficult to identify true profit drivers.
     - Solved by isolating discounted vs non-discounted performance.

-### Challenge 3: Multi-Dimensional Analysis
-Complex relationships across regions, categories, and time.
+- **Multi-Dimensional Analysis:** Complex relationships across regions, categories, and time.
     - Solved by implementing a Star Schema data model.

-### Challenge 4: Identifying True Loss Drivers
-Sales did not equal profit.
+- **Identifying True Loss Drivers:** Sales did not equal profit.
     - Used sub-category and product-level drilldowns

 # Conclusion